 Suzanne is our operations and culture manager and is responsible for a wide array of tasks that keep DPLA running smoothly, from events management and grant reporting to human resources and payroll.
 Suzanne has previously worked with several New England not-for-profit organizations, including Rocky Neck Art Colony, Historic New England and the North Shore Arts Association.
 She has a B.A. in journalism from the University of Massachusetts, Amherst and studied theology at the Weston Jesuit School of Theology in Cambridge, Massachusetts.

 Director of Technology

-Scott Williams is a Developer for the DPLA, where he works to create streamlined experiences for partner institutions who want to make their content available to a larger audience by including it in the DPLA.
-Before coming to the DPLA, Scott worked with museum data at the Yale University Art Gallery and University of Pennsylvania Museum of Archaeology and Anthropology.
-He holds a degree in history and computer science from Miami University of Ohio.
-Scott lives in Western Massachusetts with his partner and their two cats, Archimedes and Antigone.
-Scott’s favorite item in the DPLA is the print Tugboat by Fred Carlo because it’s beautiful, and because it reminds him of Greg Albers’ MCN Ignite Talk.
+Scott is our Director of Technology, working to create streamlined experiences for DPLA’s partner institutions.
+Before coming to DPLA, Scott worked with museum data at the Yale University Art Gallery and University of Pennsylvania Museum of Archaeology and Anthropology.
+He holds degrees in history and computer science from Miami University of Ohio.

 Kathleen (she/her) is our director of communications, working to get the word out about DPLA and our mission.
 She also helps create content for DPLA projects.
 Previously, Kathleen was vice president of digital content for the History Channel and A+E Networks.
 She has been nominated for three primetime Emmy Awards, winning in 2013 for the short documentary Remembering 9/11, and her website work has been recognized by the Library of Congress.
 She holds a B.A. in history from Dartmouth College and an M.A. in history education from Teachers College at Columbia University.